heaps12345/madkudu/markdown/careers.md

 ### Join a company with real - paying - customers

 MadKudu isn't an idea - it is a real business with real customers.
-To date we've processed over X Billion events for our early customers.
+To date we've processed over 30 Billion events for our early customers.

 ### Real results make us "A no-brainer"
 We recently generated more than $300K in annual revenue for one of our customers - about 10x what we charge them.